General Information | Satisfactory Academic Standing

 Students on probation who take a leave of absence will be considered as on continued probation.

-All students who have been placed on probation, either on entry or after their first semester in attendance, and whose progress for the following term meets the definition of probation (above) are subject to disqualification (dismissal).
+All students who have been placed on probation, either on entry or after their first semester in attendance, and whose progress for the following term meets the definition of probation (above) are subject to academic disqualification (dismissal).
 Individual graduate programs may establish and administer more stringent requirements governing probation and disqualification in a specific program.
-Failure to achieve the required level of academic proficiency within the specified time period will lead to automatic dismissal.
+Failure to achieve the program's required level of academic proficiency within the specified time period will lead to automatic dismissal.

 Appeal of Disqualification

-Students who wish to request an exception to academic policy or procedure must petition the ASC, which meets each week during the term.
+Students who wish to request an exception to academic policy or procedure must petition the ASC, which meets each week during the Fall and Spring terms.
 Completed petitions, supporting documentation, etc., must be delivered to the M Center two business days before the next scheduled meeting.
 Students should not petition a member of the ASC directly.
 Students should not assume that an exception will be approved and are advised to continue with their current program in the meantime.
 Students wishing to appeal a grade should not petition the ASC (see Grade Appeal Procedure).

 For more information, including the ASC meeting schedule, contact the M Center.
 Petitions to the ASC are available online and in the M Center.